gomobile/iotapp-template-uart/README.md

 > Because the Joule BIOS does not enumerate the onboard UART devices, you
 > must use the Linux `/dev/tty??` device names to access these devices.
-> This means there are no "UART pin numbers" that can be used to identify the
+> This means you cannot use "UART pin numbers" to identify the onboard
-> onboard Joule UART devices.
+> Joule UART devices.

 * `Uart("/dev/ttyS0")` is “UART TTL” compatible.
 The TxD (Transmit) pin of this UART is accessed via pin 7 of the J12 connector (the top-most 40-pin header).